 When visitors learn something new and of value, they tend to subscribe, participate and share.
 Think about your website and make a list of the knowledge you can provide to visitors that they didn’t know before.

 What problem(s) are you solving?
-Knowing the answer to this question will help you to create a site that reaches your target market — and your goals.
+Knowing the answer to this question will help you create a site that reaches your target market — and your goals.

 For instance, what will make site visitors know your site is different than any other?
 There are thousands if not hundreds of thousands of sites for every possible search.